 This Award was established by the Honourable Vivienne Poy in 2020 to encourage the development of Hakka research and scholarship at York University and promote this scholarship in Canada and internationally.

 Dr Poy is the first Canadian of Asian descent to be appointed to the Senate of Canada (1998–2012).
 She is also an entrepreneur, fashion designer, historian and authors of several books, including Passage to Promise Land: Voices of Chinese Immigrant Women to Canada (2013) and Heroes & Gamblers: Tales of Survival and Good Fortune of the Poy Family (2015).

-The deadline for applications is Tuesday, 26 October 2021 before 4pm, with the successful applicant being notified within one month.
+The deadline for applications is Monday, 30 October 2024 by 4pm, with the successful applicant being notified within one month.
 Late applications will not be accepted.

 York University Award Code: 4693